 A: Election of directors (Proposal 1).
-Under our bylaws, a nominee will be elected to the Board of Directors if the votes cast "for" or "against."
+Under our bylaws, a nominee will be elected to the Board of Directors if the votes cast "for" the nominee's election exceed the votes cast "against" the nominee's election, with abstentions and "broker non-votes" not counting as votes "for" or "against."
 If the shares you own are held in "street name" by a bank, broker, or other nominee, your bank, broker, or other nominee, as the record holder of your shares, is required to vote your shares according to your instructions.
 If you do not instruct your bank, broker, or other nominee how to vote with respect to this proposal, your bank, broker, or other nominee may not vote your shares with respect to the election of directors.
 If an incumbent director nominee in an uncontested election of directors receives a majority of votes "against" his or her election, the director must tender a resignation from the Board of Directors.
 The Board of Directors will then decide whether to accept the resignation within 90 days following certification of the shareholder vote (based on the recommendation of a committee of independent directors).
 We will publicly disclose the Board of Directors' decision and its reasoning with regard to the offered resignation.

 "Say-on-Pay" (Proposal 2).
 Our Board of Directors is seeking a non-binding advisory vote regarding the compensation of our NEOs, as described in the Compensation Discussion and Analysis, executive compensation tables and accompanying narrative disclosures contained in this proxy statement.
 Under our bylaws, the affirmative vote of a majority of the total number of votes cast on the proposal is needed to approve this resolution.
 The vote is advisory and non-binding in nature but our Compensation and Talent Committee will take into account the outcome of the vote when considering future executive compensation arrangements.
 If you do not instruct your bank, broker, or other nominee how to vote with respect to this proposal, your bank, broker or other nominee may not vote your shares with respect to this proposal.